 3. What types of assets are included in RAUM?

-The types of assets included in RAUM range from securities portfolios under discretionary authority, cash and cash equivalents like bank deposits and certificates of deposit, fixed annuities, proprietary accounts, family accounts up to non-U.S advisors' managed assets.
+The types of assets included in RAUM range from securities portfolios under discretionary authority, cash and cash equivalents like bank deposits and certificates of deposit, fixed annuities, and proprietary accounts, to family accounts and assets managed for non-U.S. clients.

 4. How does one calculate the value for reporting purposes?

-For calculating regulatory assets under management (RAUM), an adviser should use the current market value as determined within 90 days prior to filing its annual updating amendment on a consistent basis using U.S GAAP (Generally Accepted Accounting Principles).
+For calculating regulatory assets under management (RAUM), an adviser should use the current market value as determined within 90 days prior to filing its annual updating amendment, applied consistently under U.S. GAAP (Generally Accepted Accounting Principles).

 5. Are there specific guidelines for different kinds of investments when calculating RAUM?

 Yes!
-For private funds like hedge funds and venture capital funds, you must include both equity and debt securities at fair value regardless if it’s securitized or not.
-You also have to include asset-backed securities even if they’re held in trusts or limited partnerships.
+For private funds like hedge funds and venture capital funds, you must include both equity and debt securities at fair value, securitized or not.
+You also have to include asset-backed securities even if they're held in trusts or limited partnerships.

 6. Can advisory services provided without discretion be considered part of RAUM?

-Advisory services provided without discretionary authority may be counted towards your firm's regulatory assets under management if you offer ongoing portfolio management or monitor client portfolios as part of an agreed upon contractual commitment.
+Advisory services provided without discretionary authority may count toward your firm's regulatory assets under management if you offer ongoing portfolio management or monitor client portfolios as part of an agreed contractual commitment.